stormasm/ghw-doc/ghw.md

 Over time this tutorial will focus on a set of github repositories that show developers real code used in moderately complex real world applications.

-## Living Document

-If you want to add to this tutorial and or have an interesting real world application that highlights concepts not addressed in this tutorial that uses Material-UI at the core of the architecture and want to document that application in the flow of this document we can have a conversation about how to integrate

 ## Create React App